hughharford/condorgp/docs/1_focus/01_gp_evolution_with_nautilius.md

       See: nautilus_trader/examples/strategies
       See: condorgp/evaluation/naut_raw/blank_strat_n_strat_config.py

+      DONE Then assemble working ADFs for a strategy
 # <<<<<<<< HERE >>>>>>>>
+# NEXT: get a evolving strategy

-      Then assemble working ADFs for 2 strategies (EMAcross and 2 others) Then work out how to bring them all into a strategy
+      Then work out how to bring them all into a strategy

+# 2a #  Add more than 1 strategy (is this the priority...?)
+# SKIP SKIP
       Q - need to understand the implications of adding >1 strategy

       Major game could be: